MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 This option must be specified after the options corresponding to the attribute.

+### `--defaultValue=INT-VALUE-LIST`
+The default value to use for attribute data in case of data loss.
+If unset, the implicit default attribute value is 2**(bitdepth-1).

 ### `--colourMatrix=INT-VALUE`
 Indicates the colourspace of the coded attribute values according to the ISO/IEC 23001-8 Codec Independent Code Points for ColourMatrix.